aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/examples/megatron-deepspeed/gpt2_345m/README.md

     helm uninstall mds-gpt2-345m -n kubeflow-user-example-com

-Processed data is available on the FSx for Lustre file-system at `/fsx/home/mds-gpt2-345m/data/wikicorpus`.

 ## Launch DDP, ZeRO-1 pre-training

 We define the runtime for pre-training in [pretrain-ddp-zero1.yaml](./pretrain-ddp-zero1.yaml) values file.